TonyCinji/dsc-sql-lab/README.md

 # SQL - Cumulative Lab

+# You will find answers on the dsc-sql-lab.ipynb file

 ## Introduction
-# You will find answers on the dsc-sql-lab

 ## Objectives